XplnHUB/xplnhub-insight-py/README.md

 # Insight-Py

 Insight-Py is a Python CLI tool that generates detailed reports combining static code analysis with AI explanations.
-Analyze your codebases with AI-powered insights and get a deeper understanding of your projects..
+Analyze your codebases with AI-powered insights and get a deeper understanding of your projects

 ## Features